phonexiaresearch/VBx-training-recipe/README.md

 cd VBx-training-recipe
 ```

+For NN training it is also needed to compile binary which converts egs into arks - `utils/nnet3-copy-egs-to-feats.cc`.
+Please, copy this source code into `KALDI/src/nnet3bin` and compile it.

 Please see `run.sh` script for basic overview, minimal modification is to set correct VoxCeleb directories for your setup [here](https://github.com/Jamiroquai88/VBx-training-recipe/blob/028526ef763b63d24bbbc5b2f1fb882c2ceb3581/run.sh#L28).

 When set, you can run the main script:
 ```
 ./run.sh
 ```

 For more details see `run.sh`.
 If you are familiar with `sre16/v2` recipe, it should be straightforward.